What to do when things go wrong

 Unfortunately, some issues can still only be addressed by requesting a rescind.
 If the transaction type you are working with appears in the Rescind Required section of the Rescind Request Matrix, request a rescind immediately!
-To do so, you’ll need to complete and submit a Request for a Rescind of Completed Transaction form to Operational Support at email@example.com.
+To do so, you’ll need to request a rescind, by submitting the appropriate Request for a Rescind of Completed Transaction form.

 How long does a rescind take?